ychen-207523/BingeSuggest/CONTRIBUTING.md

 * Python language(Version 3.7) has been used to build this project repository
 * Make sure to add the functionalities in the form of modules
+* Any code which is not tested should be committed to the test codes in the code folder.
+After they are successfully tested, the  main code can be updated.
 * Variable Names should be self-explanatory
 * Comment the code so that a new contributor can understand the functionality of the modules easily
 * PEP8 is used as linter